cxlacademy/events/README.md

-# events
+# CXL Academty Events

-Materials for Events, Conferences, Webinars, etc
+This repository contains materials for Events, Conferences, and Webinars.